Certification FAQs

 Are there any advantages to taking the exam in-person at a test center vs. virtually using OnVUE?

 Although the exam is the same regardless of delivery method, historical data reflects an apparent advantage to taking the exam in-person vs. virtually.
 Statistically speaking, the passing rate is ~5% higher for tests taken at a test facility.
-There are several factors that may contribute to the delta in the rates, i.e., IT/connectivity issues, increased test anxiety in the virtual environment, early termination due to examinee test environment compromise, etc. As such, FAI recommends that you take the exam in-person, if at all possible.
+There are several factors that may contribute to the delta in the rates, i.e., IT/connectivity issues, increased test anxiety in the virtual environment, early termination due to examinee test environment compromise, etc. As such, it is recommended that examinees take exams at a physical Pearson VUE test location, and only choose the OnVUE virtual option by exception.

 Where can I take the Contracting Certification Exam in-person?